Presently, Recogito supports:

 Presently, our hosted service at recogito.pelagios.org integrates the Stanford CoreNLP recognition engine, with the default language model for English only.
 However, Recogito features a plugin interface for integrating additional languages and recognition engines.
 Do get in touch with us if you want to work with us on extending Recogito's NER capabilities!

-Please list our URL and the month and year you accessed it, as in the following example:
+Please list our URL and the time you accessed it, as in the following example: